Welcome to this Special Issue of EuroScientist on: Research Activism!

 He then suggests an alternative approach by advocating direct voting in open primaries.
-“I know from experience that the result is typically is very good.
+“I know from experience that the result is typically very good.
 Maybe direct democracy is not perfect.
-But what’s obvious and what’s clear from the recent history of our continent, this fake of a democracy that we have is not good at all.”
+But what’s obvious and what’s clear from recent history of our continent, this fake of a democracy that we have is not good at all.”

 Out of the recession

-“In the case of Spain, it is obvious that the growth model that Spain was aiming for was very unstable not at all sustainable in time.
+“In the case of Spain, it is obvious that the growth model that Spain was aiming for was very unstable and not at all sustainable in time.
 We only had to have one crisis to have 25% unemployment.
-One of the failure of that growth model is that innovation was never on the table, never.”
+One of the failures of that growth model is that innovation was never on the table, never.”

 He believes that to have a growth model in line with other more developed EU countries, “it needs to be based on added value and not building a lot of buildings or welcoming a lot of tourists in our beaches, then the only possible way of doing that is having a very strong innovation system, which, at the moment, the actual government is practically destroying it.”

 Concerning what needs to be done to ensure the implementation of his vision, he argues for higher level of funding.

 “Scientists in Spain have been able to do a lot with very little.
 So in that sense, I don’t think science in Spain has been inefficient.
 Rather the other way around.
 It has been extremely efficient… Scientists in Spain are doing magic.
 I don’t really think the system is inefficient, at the moment, I think it is underfinanced.”